lidofinance/docs/docs/guides/steth-integration-guide.md

 > Please note that 10% APR on shares balance and 10% APR on stETH token balance will ultimately result in different output values.

-If using the rebaseable stETH token is not an option for your integration, it is recommended to use wstETH instead of stETH.
+If using the rebasable stETH token is not an option for your integration, it is recommended to use wstETH instead of stETH.
 See how it works [here](#wstETH).

 ### Fees